-As outlined above, an interim dosing analysis was performed in August 2019 by an unblinded and independent data review committee, which has concluded that the 10 mg dose appeared not to be likely ineffective, the 45 mg dose was not intolerable, and no safety signal was identified for any of the trial's three doses of IMU-838.
+Under an agreement between Immunic and the FDA, reached during the company's pre-IND meeting in 2017, the UC Phase 2b trial was designed to begin enrollment with three active dosing arms of 10 mg, 30 mg and 45 mg, respectively, in addition to a placebo arm.
+At the end of August 2019, an interim dosing analysis was performed by an unblinded and independent data review committee, which has concluded that the lowest dose of 10 mg appeared not to be likely ineffective, the highest dose of 45 mg was not intolerable, and no safety signal was identified for any of the trial's three doses of IMU-838.
+The data review committee has not shared with the company any of the unblinded data underlying these conclusions, and the study remains blinded to the company, the investigators and the enrolled patients.
+The interim dosing analysis was not designed to be a futility analysis nor was the primary endpoint or any other endpoint of the study tested statistically.
 As a result of these findings, the trial's steering committee has recommended continuation of all three dosing arms, which recommendation was implemented by Immunic.
-Expansion of IMU-838's potentially effective dose range required inclusion of a third dosing arm to the study's second enrollment period and increased the overall number of patients expected to be included in the ongoing trial from a previously anticipated 195 patients, to a total of approximately 240 anticipated patients.
+Expansion of IMU-838's potentially effective dose range required continuation of all three dose groups and increased the overall number of patients expected to be included in the ongoing trial from a previously anticipated 195 patients, to a total of approximately 240 anticipated patients.